After successfully creating a

 By right-clicking inside the editor area, you're able to open the context menu, which provides you access to additional functionality, the most notable being the Format Document feature, which will reformat your code.

 By pressing the marked button you are able to hide or show the sidebar.
-This sidebar offers you access to two tabs (Settings and Payload, see below for more information).
+This sidebar offers you access to three tabs (Settings, Debug and Payload, see below for more information).
 On smaller screens it will be hidden by default.
 On larger screens, it is shown by default.

 The Settings Tab shows you general information, including the date of the last change made to the function, but also things like Event (which shows the event to which the function is bound) and Description (which shows the function description).
 Furthermore, it provides an up-to-date list of the available dependencies and the versions.
 You can click on the info icon to see the official documentation for each dependency.